 I grew up in a very holiday-happy home, where we never missed an opportunity to celebrate– and Valentine’s Day was no exception!
 From the home decor to the Valentine’s Day recipes, we were ready to celebrate!

 We’d start the morning with pink milk that my mother had recently dyed, and finish the evening with light and airy frosted sugar cookies.
 Would we have little Valentine’s Day presents or homemade cards?
 You bet!
 Because when it came to Valentine’s Day in the Robertson house, the more the merrier!

 When it came to starting our own traditions with my kids, I definitely wanted to carry the festive vibes along.
 So you’ll probably see some pink and red streamers, the same red heart tablecloth from my childhood, and Valentine’s Day cups and plates from the Dollar Tree adorning my table in the morning.

-We might not always eat these recipes each year on February 14th, but they’re a fun way to bring some Valentine's Day spirit into our meals.
+We might not always make these Valentine’s Day recipes each year on February 14th, but they’re a fun way to bring some festive spirit into our meals.
 No matter what, we’ll definitely be dining with our cheap paper heart-themed plates and cups so we won’t have to wash a single dish!

 Lunch on Valentine’s Day can also be really simple.
 Just add a few garnishes on their favorites, and you’re good to go!

 Use the same large heart cookie cutter, and cut bread into a heart shape.
 This will work with virtually any sandwich, from peanut butter and raspberry jam to grilled cheese to a fancy deli variety.
 Bonus: if you have kids who are morally opposed to the crust, the cookie-cutter instantly removes it!
 Don’t these tea sandwiches from Meena Khilnani look divine!
 The toppings of carrots with yogurt, green chutney, and purple cabbage add some lovely colors to the Valentine’s Day feast